OpenUnison/openunison-openshift-saml2/README.md

-# OpenShift Identity Manager
+# OpenShift Self Service Portal

-This quick start for OpenUnison is designed to provide an identity management hub for OpenShift that will:
+This application, built on OpenUnison, is a self service portal for Red Hat's OpenShift and OKD.
+It provides a single interface for:

-1. Provide an OpenID Connect Bridge for SAML2, multiple LDAP directories, add compliance acknowledgment, etc
+1. Authentication via SAML2, multiple LDAP directories, add compliance acknowledgment, etc
 2. Self service portal for requesting access to and getting approval for individual projects
 3. Self service requests for gaining cluster level roles
 4. Support removing users' access
 5. Reporting

-The quick start can run inside of OpenShift, leveraging OpenShift for scalability and secret management.
-It can also be run externally to OpenShift.
+The portal runs inside of OpenShift, leveraging OpenShift for scalability and secret management.

 ![OpenShift Identity Manager Architecture](imgs/openunison_qs_openshift.png)